-- (1) Upon written notice, the Commissioner may require the owner or operator of a stationary source subject to this section to provide all applicable CEMS or COMS data, in a format acceptable to the Commissioner, for the time period identified in such written notice. - (2) Any owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order shall submit to the Commissioner a monitoring plan in accordance with the provisions specified in subsection (e) of this section. - (3) Audit reports.
-Any owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order, shall submit to the Commissioner an audit report each calendar quarter, in accordance with the requirements specified in subsection (f) of this section.
-Such report shall be submitted to the Commissioner not later than thirty (30) days after the end of each calendar quarter.
+(1) Upon written notice, the Commissioner may require the owner or operator of a stationary source subject to this section to provide all applicable CEMS or COMS data, in a format acceptable to the Commissioner, for the time period identified in such written notice.

+(2) The owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order shall submit to the Commissioner a monitoring plan in accordance with the provisions specified in subsection (e) of this section.

+(3) Audit reports.
+The owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order, shall submit to the Commissioner an audit report each calendar quarter, in accordance with the requirements specified in subsection (f) of this section.
+Such report shall be submitted to the Commissioner within thirty (30) days following the end of each calendar quarter.

-- (4) Quarterly CEMS or COMS reports.
-Any owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order, shall submit to the Commissioner, on forms prescribed by the Commissioner, a quarterly report summarizing the excess emissions and the CEMS or COMS performance.
-Such report shall be submitted to the Commissioner not later than thirty (30) days after the end of each calendar quarter in which data was collected.
-Each quarterly report shall include, at a minimum, the following information: - (A) A list of all periods of excess emissions that includes: - (i) Date and time of commencement and completion of each period of excess emissions, - (ii) The measured value of excess emissions, - (iii) The cause or likely cause of the excess emissions, and - (iv) Corrective actions and future preventative measures; - (B) A completed excess emissions summary form prescribed by the Commissioner; - (C) A completed CEMS or COMS performance form prescribed by the commissioner which includes calculation of data availability for each pollutant and diluent, as specified in subsection (g) of this subsection; and - (D) A list of all periods of malfunctions of the CEMS or COMS that includes: - (i) Date and time of commencement and completion of each malfunction period, - (ii) Cause or likely cause of malfunction, and - (iii) Corrective actions and future preventative measures. - (5) Not less than sixty (60) days prior to the proposed test date for an initial certification, an owner or operator of a CEMS or COMS shall complete and submit to the Department a form prescribed by the Commissioner, indicating the owner or operator's intent to complete such test. - (6) Not less than forty-five (45) days prior to the proposed test date for an annual RATA or a recertification, each owner or operator of a CEMS shall complete and submit to the Department a form prescribed by the Commissioner, indicating each owner's or operator's intent to complete such test. - (7) The Commissioner may, in writing, request written documentation from the owner or operator of equipment exempt from the applicability of this section as provided in subsection (c) of this section to determine if an exemption is correctly applied.
-Each owner or operator shall deliver such documentation to the Commissioner not later than thirty (30) days after receipt of such a written request.
+(4) Quarterly CEMS or COMS reports.
+The owner or operator of any emission unit that is required to install and operate a CEMS or COMS by a regulation, permit or order, shall submit to the Commissioner, on forms prescribed by the Commissioner, a quarterly report summarizing the excess emissions and CEMS or COMS performance.
+Such report shall be submitted to the Commissioner within thirty (30) days following the end of each calendar quarter in which data were collected.
+Each quarterly report shall include, at a minimum, the following information:

+- (A) A list of all periods of excess emissions that includes: - (i) Date and time of commencement and completion of each period of excess emissions, - (ii) The measured value of excess emissions, - (iii) The cause or likely cause of the excess emissions, and - (iv) Corrective actions and future preventative measures; - (B) A completed excess emissions summary form; - (C) A completed CEMS or COMS performance form prescribed by the commissioner which includes calculation of data availability for each pollutant and diluent, as specified in subsection (g) of this subsection; and - (D) A list of all periods of malfunctions of the CEMS or COMS that includes: - (i) Date and time of commencement and completion of each malfunction, - (ii) Cause or likely cause of malfunction, and - (iii) Corrective actions and future preventative measures.

+(5) A minimum of 60 days prior to the proposed test date for an initial certification, an owner or operator of a CEMS or COMS shall complete and submit to the Department a form prescribed by the

+Commissioner, indicating the owner or operator's intent to complete such test.

+(6) A minimum of 45 days prior to the proposed test date for an annual RATA or a re-certification, an owner or operator of a CEMS shall complete and submit to the Department a form prescribed by the Commissioner, indicating the owner or operator's intent to complete such test.

+(7) The Commissioner may, in writing, request written documentation from the owner or operator of equipment exempt from the applicability of this section as set out in subsection (c) of this section to determine if an exemption is correctly applied.
+An owner or operator shall deliver such documentation to the Commissioner within 30 days of receipt of such a written request.

-(8) Any document, data, plan, record or report required to be submitted to the Commissioner under this section shall include the following certification signed by a person authorized by such owner or operator to execute and deliver the certification on behalf of such owner or operator:
+(8) Any document, data, plan, record or report required to be submitted to the Commissioner by this section shall include a certification signed by a person authorized by the owner or operator to execute and deliver such a submission on behalf of the owner or operator: